metaspace2020/ims-simulator/README.md

 1. Copy `example_config.yaml` and edit it as needed.
 The most important bit is to specify the .imzML filename.
 2. Run `python pipeline.py <your config.yaml>` and wait.
 In about an hour it should successfully finish.
+3. If the run completes without errors, you will find a file named `report_<config hash>.pdf` along with the generated `imzML` file.
+It contains some useful metrics for comparing simulated and original datasets.

 # License